-The PRSB is working with NHS Digital to develop a standard for maternity records, to ensure that key information about pregnancy can be shared digitally between care providers.
+The PRSB is working with NHS Digital and the Royal College of Physicians to develop a standard for maternity records, to ensure that key information about pregnancy can be shared digitally between care providers.

 What is the aim of the project?